 Meanwhile, the Xbox controller finally adds its own share button in addition to the usual Xbox, Menu, and View buttons on the front.
 There’s also an expansion port on the bottom for accessories.
 That includes an optional Play and Charge Kit, because yes, the Series X gamepad takes AA batteries.
 You may disagree, but I’d take a rechargeable gamepad over replacing batteries or having to buy a recharging accessory any day.

 There are subtle differences between the two as far as ergonomics go.
 The Xbox controller has a heavy texturing effect around the rear and the triggers.
-The DualSense copies this approach, but it’s not quite as tangible in the hand.
+The DualSense copies this approach, but it’s not quite as tangible in hand.
 Likewise, the DualSense feels wider due to the almost boomerang-like build.
 The Xbox pad, on the other hand, is more compact and acute with its angles.

 However, there are some notable upgrades that the PS5 pad boasts when compared with the Xbox controller.
 This includes DualShock 4 carryovers such as a gyroscope for motion controls, a built-in speaker and mic, and the aforementioned touchpad.
-Yet, these all pale in comparison to the two biggest advantages: the advanced haptics and adaptive triggers.
+Yet, these all pale in comparison to the two biggest advantages: advanced haptics and adaptive triggers.

 There’s only one controller that’s truly pushing gaming forward.

-Put simply, the DualSense’s haptics are magical.
+Put simply, the DualSense controller’s haptics are magical.
 One of my colleagues already waxed lyrical about them, and I echo his sentiments completely.
 Actually feeling the clang of metal as your sword bounces off a shield in Demon’s Souls never gets old.
 It’s so far beyond traditional rumble that you can differentiate between walking on sand, glass, and other surfaces in Astro’s Playroom.
 It’s a short, free title that comes with every PS5 that’s essentially a tech demo for the DualSense’s best features.
 Speaking of which, the adaptive triggers are equally impressive.
 These can resist your finger pull based on the contextual action on the screen, further heightening your immersion.

 It’ll be fascinating to see (and feel) how Sony’s first-party studios take advantage of the DualSense’s quirks.
-However, there’s no guarantee that big third-party developers will take as much care.
+However, there’s no guarantee that all big third-party developers will take as much care.
 For example, the rumble in Assassin’s Creed: Valhalla is near-identical across both the PS5 and Series X.

 The Series X controller isn’t bad.
 In fact, it builds on previous Xbox controllers very well.
 Plus, Microsoft’s iterative approach means that Xbox One gamepads will work on the Series X for all games.
 Meanwhile, DualShock 4 pads are compatible with the PS5 for playing PS4 titles, but PS5 games are DualSense-only.